Do All People with HIV have AIDS?

 How does HIV/Aids affect a person’s life?

-People with HIV have increase chances of having stress, anxiety, and depression.
+People with HIV have increased chances of having stress, anxiety, and depression.
 In addition, some opportunistic infections can affect the nervous system, resulting in behavior and thinking changes.

 How many people are living with HIV in the US?